9-835. Licensing time frames; compliance; consequence for failure to comply with time frame; exemption

 3. An explanation of the applicant's right to resubmit the application, the total amount of fees that will be assessed if the applicant resubmits the application and the method in which those fees were calculated.

-K. If a municipality does not issue the applicant the written or electronic notice granting or denying a license within the overall time frame or within the mutually agreed on time frame extension, the municipality shall refund to the applicant all fees charged for reviewing and acting on the application for the license and shall excuse payment of any fees that have not yet been paid.
+K. If a municipality makes more than one comprehensive written or electronic request for corrections and one supplemental written or electronic request for corrections to a license application necessary for residential building construction or land development limited to previously identified issues or in response to modifications made by the applicant or does not issue the applicant the written or electronic notice granting, conditionally granting or denying a license within the overall time frame or within the mutually agreed on time frame extension, the municipality shall refund to the applicant all fees charged for reviewing and acting on the application for the license and shall excuse payment of any fees that have not yet been paid.
 The municipality shall not require an applicant to submit an application for a refund pursuant to this subsection.
 The refund shall be made within thirty working days after the expiration of the overall time frame or the time frame extension.
 The municipality shall continue to process the application.
 Notwithstanding any other statute, the municipality shall make the refund from the fund in which the application fees were originally deposited.
 The right to receive a refund of fees charged for reviewing and acting on the application for the license may not be waived by an applicant.

 L. If an application for a license is denied and the applicant resubmits the application for the same purposes with only revisions or corrections to the original application, the municipality shall not assess any additional application fees that exceed the cost of processing the resubmitted revisions or corrections.
 This subsection does not apply to license applications that were denied for disqualifying criminal convictions or that were submitted fraudulently.

-M. If an application for a license is withdrawn and the applicant resubmits the application for the same purpose, the municipality shall not assess any additional application fees that exceed fifty per cent of the original applicant fees that have not been refunded to the applicant.
+M. If an application for a license is withdrawn and the applicant resubmits the application for the same purpose, the municipality shall not assess any additional application fees that exceed fifty percent of the original application fees that have not been refunded to the applicant.
 This subsection does not apply to license applications that were denied for disqualifying criminal convictions or that were submitted fraudulently.